 Now your boy can experience the fun, excitement and adventure of the world around him.
 He can learn confidence, respect, trust, mental strength and a deep understanding of what he can do for others.
 It's never too late to get into a good family-centered program.
 Scouting offers a time-tested set of activities that has produced fine citizens, dedicated family members and strong community leaders for more than 90 years.

 2016 Boy Scout Requirement Transition

-Download the 2015 Program Change Overview and the 2016 Notes on Transitioning to the New Requirements.
+Download the 2016 Notes on Transitioning to the New Requirements.

 The release of the new requirements in May 2015 is to allow unit leaders adequate time to plan their Scouts’ transition into the new requirements.
 Transition and adoption of the new requirements will be determined by the Scout’s joining date and current rank being worked on as of January 1, 2016 as follows:

 - Boys joining on/after 1/1/2016 MUST use the new requirements.
 Click here to read more about the new requirements.

 - Boys who have joined prior to 1/1/2016: